pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/index.rst

-  One very important property that is defined in the ``input`` field is the ``glob`` pattern that defines how Pachyderm breaks the data into individual processing units, called Datums.
+  One very important property that is defined in the ``input`` field is the ``glob`` pattern that defines how Pachyderm breaks the data into individual processing units, called *datums*.
 For more information, see `Datum <../datum/index.html>`__.

 - ``transform`` — Specifies the code that you want to run against your